 What is Workers Compensation?

 Workers Compensation (aka Workers Comp, Workmans Comp) is a system designed to compensate and protect people who have work injuries.
 If you become injured at work, it doesn’t matter whether anybody did anything wrong that caused you to get hurt.
+It doesn’t matter whether you work part-time or full time.
+It doesn’t matter whether you work a cash job.
 As long as you are injured while performing your job, even if it’s your own fault, you are covered under the Illinois Workers Compensation Act and you are entitled to benefits.

-Workers Compensation matters are not decided at Circuit Court.
-Rather, they are handled at hearings before the Illinois Workers Compensation Commission.
-For Cook County Cases, the Commission is at 100 W. Randolph on the 8th Floor of the Thompson Center in Chicago.
-An arbitrator hears the evidence and makes determinations on whether an injury should be covered under Workers Comp, whether a person should be off work, and what medical treatment is appropriate.
+We go to trial and make them pay.
+Workers Compensation matters are not decided before a judge or jury.
+Instead, there are hearings before the Illinois Workers Compensation Commission.
+For Cook County Cases, the Commission is at the State of Illinois Building (100 W. Randolph on the 8th Floor) in Chicago.
+In collar counties, hearings are held at courthouses or municipal buildings.
+At trial, an arbitrator will hear the evidence and makes determinations on whether an injury should be covered under Workers Comp, whether a person should be off work, and what medical treatment is appropriate.
 An arbitrator can award penalties and attorneys fees against an employer who refuses to provide Workers Comp benefits in good faith.

-It is always in your best interests to hire a competent workers compensation attorney soon after getting hurt.
+We know workers comp.
+We are not afraid to try cases and we have a long record of success.
+We will guide you through the complicated process from beginning to end.
 We will make sure that you are able to see the best doctors in your area from the very beginning.
 We press the insurance company to pay temporary total disability (TTD) benefits promptly so that your family doesn’t suffer.
 We will make sure your doctors and therapy providers get paid.

 Once you reach maximum medical improvement, we will get you the best settlement that we can, or we’ll take the case to trial if the insurance company is being unfair.
 We have handled Workers Compensation cases for over 40 years and we know how to maximize the recovery in your case.